18 Traditional German Christmas Foods To Try in 2026

 via Canva

-This wonderful dessert can be customized to your liking.
-Opt for a dusting of powdered sugar instead of icing, add a burst of citrus with a hint of orange zest or take it old-school with marzipan filling.
+What's great about this German Christmas recipe is that it can be customized to your liking by adding your favorite dried fruits.
+You can also opt for a dusting of powdered sugar instead of icing or add a burst of citrus with a hint of orange zest, among many other tasty customizations.

 via Canva